This is how you market EVs in rural Africa

 From the newsletter

-One of the largest convoys of EVs in Africa will kick off a 1,600 km road trip from Kenya’s capital Nairobi to Ethiopian capital Addis Ababa on Sunday.
+One of the largest convoys of EVs in Africa will kick off a 1,600 km road trip from Kenya’s capital Nairobi to the Ethiopian capital Addis Ababa on Sunday.
 The six-day trip brings together electric two-wheelers, four-wheelers, and heavy-duty electric trucks in one convoy, documenting the realities of cross-border travel with EVs ahead of the Africa E-Mobility Week 2025 in Addis.

 More details